 Citric Acid: Do not worry about these ingredients being rough on your hair if it is extremely thin or damaged; they found in fruits and vegetables, facial cleansers and even some soaps.
 However, use in moderation and be mindful of your hair needs.

-Invest in a good clarifying shampoo and hydrating conditioner.
+It is very important that you in a good clarifying shampoo and hydrating conditioner.
 These two products working together will destroy build up and maximize the moisture your hair is receiving.